shonkam/ReaktorAssignment/README.md

 * npm start

-* Application is accessable in http://localhost:3001/
+* Application is accessible in http://localhost:3001/

 ## About the app